Bronisław Pawlicki

 Bronisław Pawlicki (28 December 1925 – 19 September 2014) was a Polish field hockey player who competed in the 1952 Summer Olympics.
 He was born in Zakrzewo.

-He was part of the Polish field hockey team, which competed in the 1952 Olympic tournament.
+Pawlicki was part of the Polish field hockey team, which competed in the 1952 Olympic tournament.
 He played as back in the only match for Poland in the main tournament.
-He died on 19 September 2014, aged 88, in Gniezno.
+Pawlicki died on 19 September 2014, aged 88, in Gniezno.